-AGL has established safeguarding policies and procedures with its partner agencies to safeguard the welfare of children and vulnerable adults and protect them from harm.
+AGL has established safeguarding (which includes Modern Slavery) policies and procedures with its partner agencies to safeguard the welfare of children and vulnerable adults and protect them from harm.

 Our training

 Currently we have a protecting vulnerable adults and children programme of training that employees must complete to enable them to know how to report incidents of abuse and neglect.